SPASA

 • Take photographs or a video if you feel this may assist you with your complaint

-Once you discover or are notified of a problem, you should immediately inform the Retail Outlet, Supplier, Service Provider or Swimming Pool Builder, either in person or with a phone call and/or email.
+Once you discover or are notified of a problem, you should immediately inform the contracted party, either in person or with a phone call and/or email.

 Make sure you sufficiently are able to: